donkirkby/udjango/README.md

 * posts on Django in one file that just don't include models:
     [Olifante][olifante] and [software maniacs][maniacs]

-Later, I found Nsukami's [blog post][nsukami] that included a web server, so I merged in those features and automated the migrations.
+Later, I found Nsukami's blog post (no longer on line) that included a web server, so I merged in those features and automated the migrations.

 [so]: http://stackoverflow.com/q/1297873/4794
 [wiki]: https://code.djangoproject.com/wiki/DynamicModels#Syncdb